Ousley.ai / Apple workflow AI in development

 The best first impression is a proof-led one.

-Benchmarks, case studies, and clear rollout gates create a better launch surface than vague claims about being “the future of coding.”
+Benchmarks, workflow notes, and clear rollout gates build more credibility than vague claims about being “the future of coding.”

 04 / Public Rollout

-The public sequence should be easy to understand: show what is being measured, publish the first evidence, then expand access only after reliability standards are clear.
+The sequence is straightforward: show what's being measured, publish the results, then open access only after reliability standards are set.

 Step 01